 About my research.
 My own research focuses on how people think and make decisions in the course of building and managing organizations.
 I pay particular attention to the people who found and manage new ventures and how they interact with various parts of their environments, including their teammates, their investors, their boards and their industries.
 Some of my work explains how and why people think and make decisions differently from others, and some explains how and why these differences matter.
 My research has been published in the Academy of Management Review, Strategic Management Journal, and the Journal of Business Venturing, among other outlets.

 About my teaching.
 As a teacher, my goal is to help students develop a foundation of knowledge and skills in a particular area so they can continue to teach themselves over the course of their lives.
-The courses I teach are in the areas of strategy and entrepreneurship, although the exact courses and levels I teach vary from year to year.
-Over time, I have taught mostly undergraduate students, however I’ve also taught courses & workshops in MBA, doctoral and executive education programs.
+The courses I teach are in the general areas of strategy and entrepreneurship, although the exact courses and levels I teach vary from year to year.
+Over time, I have taught students in the undergraduate, MBA, doctoral and executive education programs.

 About my service.
 My service role involves helping to advance my school and my field.
 For example, I have worked closely on several initiatives for the Holmes Center for Entrepreneurship, I serve on the editorial boards of several leading journals in my field, and I recently served as chair of the Awards Committee for the Entrepreneurship Division of the Academy of Management.
 I also take part in events and initiatives that link our work at the Carlson School with the work of others in the community.

 Other stuff.
 I joined the University of Minnesota in 2000 after finishing a Ph.D. at the NYU Stern School of Business.
 Before that, I worked in the private and nonprofit sectors, and I earned a B.A. from the University of Chicago.
 Outside of work, I like to spend time with my family, including my two children.